alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 ^[Get help researching export markets](/answer/choosing-export-market-ukti-experimental-sg.html) if you’re not sure which overseas markets to focus on.^

-You can also get help through the [trade show access programme](https://www.gov.uk/guidance/tradeshow-access-programme).
-Check if you're eligible to apply, and contact your event organiser for help.
+You can also check if you're eligible to use the [trade show access programme](https://www.gov.uk/guidance/tradeshow-access-programme).
+Contact your event organiser for help.

 ## Get help winning business from major overseas projects